 Open the Video tab and select the MP4 format.
 If you are satisfied with the resolution of your video, choose the MP4 H.264 - Original Size option.
 If not, you can choose any other resolution from the list that you feel would work better.

 Now you know how to add subtitles to MP4.
-You can follow the same simple steps to embed subtitles into films in any other format (including AVI, MOV, WMV, or MPEG).
-Movavi Video Converter can also help you attach multiple subtitle tracks to MKV files.
+You can follow the same simple steps to embed subtitles into videos in any other format (including AVI, MOV, WMV, or MPEG).

 Movavi Video Converter

 How to add subtitles to MP4 online

 Fastreel is a free online program with a highly intuitive interface featuring drag-and-drop functionality.
 It can be used to rapidly add subtitles to a video online.

 To add subtitles to an MP4 online using Fastreel, go to Fastreel’s homepage.

 Either drag and drop the MP4 file into the allotted space or click Add Your File to search your computer for the correct file.
 Next, click Upload SRT, then click the Continue button to choose your Save option.